oprypin/mkdocs-literate-nav/README.md

 So basically, you can use the *literate-nav* plugin just for its ability to infer only sub-directories, without ever writing any actual "literate navs".

-NOTE: The nav cross-link is currently the **only** feature that *literate-nav* brings to MkDocs' native nav; there are no equivalents to other features.

 #### Details about hybrid nav

-Note that there are two ways to insert a subdirectory, with significant difference:
+As a final example, note that there are two ways to include a subdirectory, with significant difference:

 <table markdown="1"><tr>
 <td>To get this navigation,</td>